network-tocoder/AI-network-automation/README.md

 ## 🎓 What You'll Learn

 This series takes you from zero to hero in network automation.
-Build a complete virtual lab, automate firewalls, deploy NetBox for infrastructure management, and integrate everything with modern DevOps tools.
+Build a complete virtual lab in EVE-NG, automate firewalls, deploy NetBox for infrastructure management, and integrate everything with modern DevOps tools and AI.

 ---